mac-aron/AI-genetic-algorithm/README.md

 # AI-genetic-algorithm
 This project implements a genetic algorithm (GA) in Matlab in order to explore and experiment with a number of selection, mutation, crossover, and replacement strategies.
 The goal is to maximize the overall fitness score over a number of generations.
-After repeated measurements, the average fitness score is **>91%** in 667 generations (or less, but depends a lot on the startegies used, and macros set in `main.m`).
+After repeated measurements, the average fitness score is **>91%** in 667 generations (or less), but depends a lot on the startegies used, and macros set in `main.m`.

 ## How to run?
 1. Ensure you are running Matlab 2020a or later versions